 To Fight For Your Rights

-Homicide - What to Do When You or a Loved one is Facing Murder or Manslaughter Charges - Part 4
+What to Do When Facing Murder or Manslaughter Charges - Pt.
+4

 Have you or someone you care about been charged with murder, manslaughter, or another homicide-related offense?
 If so, you're in the right place.

 North Carolina Attorney Bill Powers has been representing clients charged with murder and other homicide-related offenses his entire career.
 In this episode, Attorney Powers answers the questions that matter to you when you when you or a loved one is facing a murder or homicide offense.

 Bill Powers: It's a little bit of both, but normally at this level we refer to it as a bifurcated proceeding where the first part of the process is determine guilt or innocence, is the person guilty or innocent of the underlying offense of murder?
 Then there's a punishment phase for, and this is somewhat unique to capital murder 'cause jurors normally don't get to meet out the punishment for a drug offense, the judge does that, but they actually have to find that it rose to a level of a capital offense, and then ultimately the court is bound as a matter of law to review it and make a determination of whether or not the capital sentence or recommendation as the case may be is appropriate.

 In most instances, though, I don't see a court setting aside a verdict on that point.
 Occasionally, we had a case in Charlotte where, because of discovery issues, or problems in comparing the case, or how things were handled, the court as a matter of law can say, "Well, I'm not going to accept capital murder as a verdict.
 I'm kicking that particular aspect of that case out because of some procedural error over things."
 Now that's rare.
 That's exceptionally rare, but I've seen it happen and it does happen.